javier7475/myRepository/Resource Scheduler Exercise for JP/README.txt

 Building
 ========

 An eclipse project is provided.
+Required libraries are also provided.
+"JRE System Library [JavaSE-1.8]" must be configured in the build path.